ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 Each method corresponds to an authentication event, explained below:

-* **preLogin**: Event activated when the user visits the login path, regardless of whether he or she logs in or not.
+* **preLogin**: Event triggered when the user visits the login path, regardless of whether logs in or not.
-* **onLoginSuccess**: Event activated immediately after a successful login session, and before the redirect that follows.
+* **onLoginSuccess**: Event triggered immediately after a successful login session, and before the redirect that follows.
-* **onLoginFailed**: Event activated after a failed session attempt, and before the redirect that follows.
+* **onLoginFailed**: Event triggered after a failed session attempt, and before the redirect that follows.
-* **onLoginInactiveUser**: This event is triggered if an `InactiveUserException` exception is thrown within the User Provider, corresponding to an inactive user login error.
+* **onLoginInactiveUser**: Event triggered if an `InactiveUserException` exception is thrown within the User Provider, corresponding to an inactive user login error.
-* **onLoginUnverifiedUser**: This event is triggered if an `UnverifiedUserException` exception is thrown inside the User Provider, corresponding to an error by login of an unverified user.
+* **onLoginUnverifiedUser**: Event triggered if an `UnverifiedUserException` exception is thrown inside the User Provider, corresponding to an error by login of an unverified user.
-* **onLogout**: Event activated immediately after the user closes session.
+* **onLogout**: Event triggered immediately after the user closes session.